 Oh, and did we mentioned Guy doesn’t limit himself to his own channel?
 He’s worked on music videos for an up-and-coming YouTuber named dodie.
 See his work in such videos as Intertwined and In The Middle.

 The REAL Scarf Demon | Painting Talk | ScarfDemon

 If you’ve been on YouTube for any length of time, odds are you’ve seen Chloe Dungate‘s work.
-From her own videos to her collaborations with fellow creators, she’s been making a name for herself on the site for years and we’ve been in love with her art since coming upon her channel.
+From her own videos to her collaborations with fellow creators, she’s been making a name for herself on the site for years and we’ve been in love with her art since we first visited her channel.

-Chloe’s cartoon style is fun, easy-going and something you’d expect to see on Gravity Falls or Adventure Time, and her channel is an artist’s dream.
+Chloe’s cartoon style is fun, easygoing, and something you’d expect to see on Gravity Falls or Adventure Time, and her channel is an artist’s dream.
 She’ll often include illustrations in her videos, such as A Beginner’s Guide to Living With People, and she’s often very open about her creative process.
-She’ll also do fun little projects on her channel, such as Fan Art July, and is a frequent collaborator with DoodleTube.
+She also does fun little projects like Fan Art July, and is a frequent collaborator with DoodleTube.